constantcontact/ruby-sdk/README.md

     Note: 'your redirect url' is the URL of the action you just created.

-4. Create a view for the above mentioned action with the following code:
+4. Create a view for the above mentioned action with the following code that retrieves your list of contacts:

         <% if @error %>
             <p>